PayDay Super Workshop

 Date: Tuesday, 21 April 2026

-Time: 10:00 AM – 2:30 PM (includes a 30-minute break)
+Time: 10:00 AM – 2:30 PM (includes a 30 minute break)

-Cost: $495 members discount available
+Cost: $495 (APA member 20% discount available)

-Hosted by Australian Payroll Association
+Hosted by: Australian Payroll Association

 Location: Online

 The Australian Payroll Association is hosting the ultimate Payday Super Workshop for payroll professionals, your complete and practical guide to the entire Payday Super ecosystem.
-This half-day session will feature expert insights and the latest updates direct from industry leaders, including valuable information provided by the ATO.

-Every attendee will also receive:
+Every attendee will receive

 Our Speakers